DejanGegic/FrostBite/docs/md/quick-start.md

 ### Downloading the software 📥

 If you are reading this, you probably want to download the software without compiling it from source code.
-The download links are available on in the repository's resources section on GitHub.
+The binaries are available for download in the repository's resources section on GitHub.
+[Click here to go to the download page.](https://github.com/DejanGegic/FrostBite/releases)

 Upon downloading the archive for your operating system, extract it to a folder of your choice.
 You can delete the archive after extracting it.